danielhenrymantilla/higher-kinded-types.rs/book/src/explain-sort-by-lifetimes.md

         counter-example (and _vice-versa_):

           - if you want to disprove that all cars are red, it suffices to exhibit one non-red car;
-          - but if you wish to disprove that there exists a swan which is black you need to prove/observe that every swan is not black.
+          - but if you wish to disprove that there exists a swan which is black, then you need to prove/observe that every swan is not black.